 The professional Independent Chair of the Board is Jill Youds.
-Jill also chairs the Judicial Pensions Board and sits on the board of the Government's auto enrolment pension provider the National Employment Savings Trust (NEST).
+Jill also chairs both the Judicial Pensions Board and the Legal Services Commission Scheme Trustee Board for the Ministry of Justice.
+Jill is a Trustee and the Senior Independent Director at the National Employment Savings Trust (NEST) and a non-executive director at Local Pensions Partnership.

-Since their formation the Board have undertaken training on the Scheme's investments, new Trustees have had induction training and all Trustees will continue to receive ongoing training to ensure they have the knowledge and understanding they need to carry out their role and meet the requirements of the Pensions Regulator and the Public Service Pensions Act 2013.
+During the year the Board have undertaken training on the Scheme's investments, setting the investment strategy for the Scheme, Liability Driven Investments and the cost cap valuation.
+All Trustees will continue to receive ongoing training to ensure they have the knowledge and understanding they need to carry out their role and meet the requirements of the Pension Regulator and the Public Services Pensions Act 2013.

-The Pension Board has been working with their investment adviser (Quantum Advisory) to review the Scheme's investment strategy.
-As a result of the review, the Board has decided to move the assets of the Scheme from being held solely with Baillie Gifford to a more diverse spread of funds as follows:
+The Pension Board has been working with their Investment Adviser (Quantum Advisory) to monitor the Scheme's new investment strategy which was introduced in 2017.
+The Board decided to move the assets of the Scheme from being held solely with Baillie Gifford to a more diverse spread of funds as follows: